joshua1234511/Payeezy-Gateway-for-Ubercart/README.txt

-This module integrates with the Ubercart module and creates a new  payment gateway for check out.
+This module integrates with the Ubercart module to create a payment gateway.
 Simple to integrate and ensures hassle-free payment experience for customers.

 Register on Payeezy